YMCA'S DIABETES PREVENTION PROGRAM

 There are an estimated 1 million Kentuckians with prediabetes, 90% of those are unaware that they have the condition.

 Prediabetes occurs when blood sugar levels are higher than normal but not high enough for a type 2 diabetes diagnosis.
 Risk for developing type 2 diabetes may be reduced or eliminated by weight loss, healthier eating and increased physical activity.

-The YMCA’s Diabetes Prevention Program is a 12 month, small-group program that helps people who are at high risk for Type-2 diabetes reduce their risk by making simple, healthier lifestyle choices.
-There are 25, one-hour, educational sessions covering topics such as increasing physical activity, ways to eat less fat, how to reduce stress, problem solving and more.
-The program has two main goals: to lose 7% of your body weight and build up to 150 minutes of physical activity.
-To encourage physical activity, the program offers a 14 week, community-wide, trial membership.
+The YMCA’s Diabetes Prevention Program is a 12 month, small-group program that helps people who are at high risk for type 2 diabetes reduce their risk by making simple, healthier lifestyle choices.
+There are 25 one-hour educational sessions covering topics such as increasing physical activity, eating less fat, reducing stress, problem solving and more.
+The program has two main goals: to lose 7% of your body weight and build up to 150 minutes of physical activity per week.
+To encourage physical activity, the program offers a 3 month, community-wide, family membership for those who qualify.